Genkō Bōrui: Structure

 The Genkō Bōrui was typically 2 m high and 2 m wide.
-The western end was in Imazu, Nishiku, Fukuoka and the eastern end in Kashii, Higashiku, Fukuoka, and about 20 km long.
+The western end was in Imazu in Nishi-ku, Fukuoka and the eastern end in Kashii, Higashi-ku, Fukuoka, and about 20 km long.
 It was packed with small stones inside, the seaside steep and the landside less steep.
-Shields and flags were placed on the Genko Borui and stakes were planted in the sea at irregular intervals.
+Shields and flags were placed on the Genkō Bōrui and stakes were planted in the sea at irregular intervals.

 Etymology

 In articles of the Fukuoka Nichi Nichi Shimbun ("Fukuoka Daily Newspaper") between June 12 and June 29, 1913, Heijiro Nakayama first used the words Genkō Bōrui to mean "Mongolian Invasion defense structure" and he contrasted the Genkō Bōrui from conventional stone defense by its high elevation and its design as a sand dike covered with stones; a structure which would effectively block an invasion attempt.

 Archaeological excavations

 The Genkō Bōrui was excavated at the locations listed below.
 All locations were along Hakata Bay, within the city of Fukuoka.

 In 1958, human bones corresponding to 200 bodies were found in Imazu near the defensive structure, with ceramics considered to have been used by those convened for the construction of the wall.